French Open: Rafael Nadal wins Round One

-Nine-time French Open champion delights with 6-3, 6-3, 6-4 win over World No 296 Quentin Halys yesterday; It was a brutal, quickfire demolition of the 18-year-old Frenchman
+Nine-time French Open champion began his campaign with a 6-3, 6-3, 6-4 win over World No 296 Quentin Halys yesterday; It was a brutal, quickfire demolition of the 18-year-old Frenchman

 Paris: Rafael Nadal began his campaign for a 10th French Open with a 6-3, 6-3, 6-4 win over World No 296 Quentin Halys yesterday.
 It was a brutal, quickfire demolition of the 18-year-old Frenchman.